smipi1/Milestone2-_BBS5_Factory_dashbord/README.md

 ## Features

 ### Existing Features
-#### Feature 1 - Navigation bar
+#### Feature 1 - Location map
-The navigation bar allows users to navigate the site by clicking on links to other pages.
-Clicking on the Logo will also take you back to the homepage.
-On the Navigation is also Brand name if you hover over it will change colour
-The alert bar also takes you to the contact page.
-Then the collapses 'burger icon' dropdown menu in mobile screen sizes to reduce over-crowding and improve user experience.
+The google api to show the solar panels on the map with a solar pannel icon.

-#### Feature 2 - Jumbotrons
+#### Feature 2 - Summery of Euro and carbon on monitory graphs
-Jumbotrons with transparent background has in the top section of the landing page.
-A button modal with a form
+The total euro and total carbon as with the selected graph.

-#### Feature 3 - Carousel of images of the band at top of 'About' page
+#### Feature 3 - Jumbotron
-These large block display, different blocks of what the company can do.
-Users can let the carousel play or select the left and right or the navigation dots beneath the images to move through the carousel.
+Jumbotron that give a outline of the Dashboard

+#### Feature 4 - Solorpanel production navbar with dropdowns
+The navbar for the solar production graphs has 2 dropdowns -One where the user can choose a year  but intial year will be 2019.
+-A drop down to check the euro value or kwh value for the 4 graphs.

-#### Feature 4 - Embedded video link
+#### Feature 4 - Solorpanel monitor graphs
-A 'video' is embedded into the product page which users can press play and pause on at any time to view
+-3 Bar charts for yearly, monthy and daily data.
+Each of them with a reset that is hidden with nothing is selected.
+-Line chart to show the hourly production with reset  the is hidden when nothing is selected.

 #### Feature 5 - Small images with 'social media link and email link to contact'
 This is a gallery of the owners with a link to linked in and a email address some of the owners do not have a linked profile yet